seansovine/numerical_examples/diff_eq/README.md

 Right now this project has a small Python script that simulates a body orbiting a much more massive body, using Newton's law of gravitation to approximate Keplerian orbits.
 I'd like to add some more simulations from celestial mechanics.

+## `poisson_eqn`

+Examples that solve Poisson's equations using various methods implemented by hand or by existing libraries.